s204431/mlops-CAPTCHA/README.md

 # CAPTCHA solving CNN

-In this project we want to develop a Convolutional Neural Network (CNN) to solve CAPTCHAs, as they are often used to differentiate between humans and machines.
-On the other hand we also want to create a structure in this project that can be used as a template for further projects in machine learning.
+In this project we want to develop a deep learning model based on Convolutional Neural Networks to solve CAPTCHAs, as they are often used to differentiate between humans and machines.
+In addition to this we want to create a structure in this project that can be used as a template for further projects in machine learning.

-We are using the *[PyTorch Image Models (timm)](https://github.com/rwightman/pytorch-image-models)* framework, which is a library containing for example different image models, where we make use of the pretrained *resnet18* as the model of choice for our project.
+We are using the *[PyTorch Image Models (timm)](https://github.com/rwightman/pytorch-image-models)* framework, which is a library containing for example different models applicable for image classification.
+We make use of the pretrained *resnet18* as the model of choice for our project.
+This model is not too complex model that should be enough for this project.

 For our project we use the [*CAPTCHA Characters Dataset*](https://www.kaggle.com/datasets/tahabakhtari/captcha-characters-dataset-118k-images) published by Taha Bakhtari on kaggle.
 It covers over 118.000 black-and-white images of letters and digits from CAPTCHAs with an image size of 52x32 pixel.
+The dataset contains images of 20 different CAPTCHA characters being various digits and letters.
+This gives rise to an image classification problem with 20 classes.
 Here’s an example of a CAPTCHA image from our dataset:
 ![Example CAPTCH.](data/raw/2_10067.png)